tjcchen/tips/TIPS.md

 `-H, --header <header>` Headers to supply with request.

 `-X, --request` The request method to use.
-Request method could be GET, POST, PUT, DELETE, OPTIONS etc.
+Request methods could be GET, POST, PUT, DELETE, OPTIONS etc.

 ```bash
 ## GET simple